 This is one of the questions that Gamers often ask before choosing the IPS monitors.
 The fact of the matter is that most of the thin bezel monitor are designed with IPS panels.
 So should you disregard them?
 Absolutely not

 IPS panels do have wider viewing angles; however, I do not think that this feature is of any use to a gamer.
-Gamers usually sit directly in front of the screen and so higher viewing angles would mean little to them.
-The lower the response time the lower is the ghosting effect or artifacts of that you see trailing behind an object in an intense video.
+Gamers usually sit directly in front of the screen.
+Therefore, higher viewing angles would mean little to them.
+The lower the response time, the lower is the ghosting effect or artifacts of that you see trailing behind an object in an intense video.
 However, the difference between a 5ms response time and 1 ms so little that many wouldn’t even see a difference.

 What in the World is G-Sync?